 are no limits.
 There are only plateaus, and you must not stay there, you must go beyond them." -- Bruce Lee

 After a boom, usually boom towns end up a shell of what they were at the peak of the boom, and maybe even abandoned.
-In contrast, poker has
+In contrast, poker has followed

-from entrepreneurialism to corporate-think behavior.
+entrepreneurialism to corporate-think behavior.

 Let's compare the poker universe two years before the first World Poker Tour broadcast and Chris Moneymaker winning the WSOP main event to today's status quo: